We left the Museum and headed off to a local Travel Agency to book my return flight to Dakar.

 following evening.
 I didn't have enough local currency to pay for the ticket so we had find a bank that changed travellers cheques.
 We rushed around, dripping with sweat in the heat, from one Travel Agency to the next just to

 make sure that none did accept travellers cheques .. none did .. and then from one bank to the next.

-At last we found the ** bank, the only one in Niamey which would change Euro travellers cheques, but by then it was getting perilously close to closing time for both the bank and the travel agency we
+At last we found a bank, the only one in Niamey which would change Euro travellers cheques, but by then it was getting perilously close to closing time for both the bank and the travel agency we had

-had chosen.
+chosen.
 Dealing with African banks, although most are equipped with computers, is a long and tedious process as far as the customers are concerned.
-Long queues, slow tellers and an infinite
+Long queues, slow tellers and an infinite number of

-and a big smile, he must now hold the record of the swiftest bank transaction in all of West Africa !
-Albeit still three times slower than the equivalent transaction time in Europe, we literally ran out of
+a big smile, he must now hold the record of the swiftest bank transaction in all of West Africa !
+Albeit still three times slower than the equivalent transaction time in Europe, we literally ran out of the bank

 ticket ?"said he.
 "Well no ..
 I didn't know I could without actually paying for it," I replied.
 That was when I learnt that it is imperative to actually reserve your ticket when you make an enquiry, you can